wstchh/RM-RDD/README.md

 ## 🚀 Updates
 - \[2025.11\] Congratulations!
-Our paper titled ** "YOLO-RD: Road Defect Detection with Context-Aware Attention and Balanced Loss" ** has been accepted by the journal *Neurocomputing*.
+Our paper titled **YOLO-RD: Road Defect Detection with Context-Aware Attention and Balanced Loss** has been accepted by the journal *Neurocomputing*.
 - \[2025.01\] Performed key information anonymization on the RM-RDD dataset and created the SM-RDD dataset.
 - \[2024.11\] Created the RM-RDD dataset.